 Mileage: 20-45 miles

-Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are shot, we will arrive in Oxford in the early afternoon.
+Through the flatter part of the Cotswolds, and via Bampton, where all the outdoor shots of Downton Abbey are filmed, we will arrive in Oxford in the early afternoon.
 We tour around the City of Oxford, where you’ll get a chance to visit the colleges and learn about its rich history on a walking tour.

 Mileage: 25-35 miles